ChavGill/the-dividend-api/README.md

 # the-dividend-api

 A personal list of dividend stocks I personally research and/or own in my portfolio.
+Now available to you, in the middle of a market downturn....

 **Link to project:** https://the-dividends-api.herokuapp.com/